wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.15.16 =
+* Created an automatic update feature that downloads any new definition updates before starting the scan.
+* Added WordPress Core files to the new definitions update process and included a scan option to check the integrity of the Core files.
+* Automatically whitelisted the unmodified WordPress Core files.
+* Made more improvements to the Brute-Force protection patch and other minor cosmetic changes to the interface.
+* Protected the HTML in my plugin from filter injections and fixed a few other minor bugs.

 = 4.14.65 =
 * Fixed a problem with deleting files from the Quarantine folder.